sammancoaching/website/_learning_hours/testable_design/naming.md

 [7 stages of naming]( https://www.digdeeproots.com/articles/c/series/).

 This learning hour is heavily inspired by step two, three and four of those.
-The steps are *honest nonsense*, *honest incomplete* and *honest complete*.
+The steps are *obvious nonsense*, *honest incomplete* and *honest complete*.

-1. *Honest nonsense* is about changing the current dishonest nonsense name to an honest one.
+1. *obvious nonsense* is about changing the current dishonest nonsense name to an honest one.
 It can also be used when a block of code is extracted, as a part of a refactoring.
 2. *Honest incomplete* is a way to improve it to be honest about one thing, and state that this is not all there is.